vemines/money-exchange/README.md

 4. Create personal access token (PAT).
 Token name "PAT", never expire -> "Only select repositories" -> Choose your repository, Add permission access "read and write" for "Contents" and "Pull requests".
 Generate token (remember copy it)

 5. Go to Settings tab of your project, click on "Secrets and variables" -> "Actions" -> "New repository secret".
 Name is "PAT".
-Add more "APP_ID" get from https://openexchangerates.org/account/app-ids
+Add more "APPID" with app_id get from https://openexchangerates.org/account/app-ids

 6. Create Cloudflare bucket R2.
 Add following repository secret (Optional, if not use should remove in .github/workflows/run.yml)